Strategy Validation

 Trace Data Flow

-Manually follow the path from data sources through logic nodes to outputs.
-Ensure the logic makes sense: "If RSI is below 30 AND price is above SMA, then buy_signal should be true."
+Manually follow the path from data sources through logic nodes to your Action nodes.
+Ensure the logic makes sense: "If RSI is below 30 AND price is above SMA, then the BUY action should trigger."

 Consider Edge Cases